6 Fun Ways To Help Your Child Make New Year's Resolutions!

 It's never too early to start making positive changes in your child's life, and new year resolutions are a great way to do so!
 Find out how you can help your child make and keep to their new year resolutions.

-So you blinked three times and all of a sudden, it’s the final days of 2015.
-Well, farewell 2015 and hello New Year 2016!
+So you blinked three times and all of a sudden, it’s the final days of the year.
+Well, farewell to this year and hello to the New Year!

 Amidst all these celebrations, don’t miss out on this opportunity to get your kids to make new year’s resolutions.

 Your children are definitely not too young to make New Year’s resolutions because a lot of their habits are not as yet fixed in stone.
 Bad habits are much easier to relinquish at an early age.
 So what can you do to help your kid along in making, and keeping his new year’s resolutions?

 Before you decide on how you are going to help your child keep his resolutions, consider what changes you would like him to institute.

 A good way to do this is to suggest resolutions and keep these options open to discussion.
 Your child might not know what kind of resolutions to formulate, so your suggestions can be an effective guide and starting point.
 But, if you dictate the resolutions that you feel he should take on, it becomes a rather preachy exercise and your child will simply be turned off.
 Instead of a positive exercise, it becomes criticism against him.
 Rather than saying “Here’s what’s wrong with you.”, you need to say “None of us are perfect, but we can always work toward making ourselves better people.
 What do you think you can do to be the best version of yourself?”

 Moreover, if your child comes up his own resolutions, chances are, he will be more motivated to keep to them as 2016 plods along.

 Encourage him to want to change for the better, but keep these expectations realistic.
 Some kids are prone to make grandiose statements, for example – “I will not eat sweets for an entire year!”
 (Yeah, right.).
 Or perhaps you yourself get carried away with the idea.